vtex/faststore/packages/gatsby-plugin-cms/README.md

 You can read more about each property in the [CMS developer docs](https://vtex.io/)

 ### Querying data.

 After creating contents in the CMS, you will be able to query them into the Gatsby GraphQL layer.
 Each content type will have a corresponding type on the Gatsby GraphQL layer.

-For instace, let's supose you are defining the content type for your home page.
+For instance, let's suppose you are defining the content type for your home page.
 In your home page you have a banner, and you have some information about the SEO of this page, like title and description tags.
 The following contentType definition is a valid solution: